Aruna-Hewapathirane/Lazarus-FreeVision-English/02_-_Status bar and menu/25_-_Finished status bar and menus/readme.md

 Nothing happens after **OS shell** and **Exit**.

----Using **StdStatusKeys(...)**, a status line is created, but as described above, no text is displayed.
+Using **StdStatusKeys(...)**, a status line is created, but as described above, no text is displayed.

 ```pascal